Field recording: Basic Techniques

-There are three basic techniques that involve the placement of field recording microphones which result in varying directivity.
-The three techniques are known as A/B, XY, and M/S.
+There are three basic techniques that involve the placement of field recording microphones which result in varying directionality.
+The three techniques are known as A/B, X/Y, and M/S.

 A/B

-In other words, A/B is known as the spaced pair.
-A/B, or the spaced pair is formed by setting two separate microphones (either cardioid or omnidirectional) in parallel with one another.
+A/B is known as a spaced pair.
+A/B, or the spaced pair is formed by setting two separate microphones (omnidirectional) in parallel with one another.
 There is intentional space left between the two microphones in order to capture a wide stereo image of a desired sound.
 This technique is often utilized in an indoor recording of multi-string instrumental settings, music ensembles, and so on.

-XY
+X/Y

-XY is the most frequently used stereo recording technique.
+X/Y is the most frequently used stereo recording technique.
 It typically involves setting a complement pair of microphones in a coincident (XY) pattern.
-This technique is used to replicate the way in which our ears function (see binaural hearing).
-XY as a technique is dependent on the delay of sound that arrives at one of the microphones a minuscule fraction of a second sooner than the other.
-This way, the technique produces a remarkably rich sense of ambiance.
+This technique uses two cardiod microphones - the capsules are usually placed very close one above the other usually at an angle of between 90 and 120 degrees.
+It is quite a common configuration for handheld portable field recorders.
+It relies on the variation in level of sound arriving at each microphone.
+It produces a very acceptable stereo image for playback over speakers.
 However, there is a downside to this technique, as it is fixed in the way that widening or shrinking to control the ambiance is not a possibility.

 M/S

-Unlike XY, the M/S technique was created to allow for control over the level of ambiance.
+Unlike X/Y, the M/S technique was created to allow for control over the level of ambiance.
 The logic behind it is that the Mid microphone functions as a center channel, and the Side microphone adds additional ambiance that can either be intensified or subtracted.
 This can take place either live during the recording or afterwards during editing.

-Physically the layout involves a directional microphone as the center, with an omnidirectional microphone placed 90-degrees off-axis from the sound source.
-This layout captures the central microphone's signals from the side.
-During the editing phase, the audio track from the Side microphone is required to split into two channels, with left (panning set to 100% L), and right (at 100% R).

-One of the two sides (right or left), should be processed by reversing their phase.
-Visually, it involves flipping the desired wave upside down, which increases the sense of ambiance due to a minute misalignment between the two.
+Physically the layout involves a directional microphone as the centre, with a figure-of-eight microphone placed 90-degrees horizontally off-axis to the mid microphone.
+The figure-of-eight microphone can be used after the recording to provide information to widen the stereo image by combining the + and - phases of this microphone with the mid microphone.
+Basically the 180˚ signals can be added or subtracted from the centre signal to provide a wide stereo image - if no signal is supplied from the side microphone the recording will simply be a mono recording from the mid microphone.